 Should You Follow the Gauge or Go by Mileage?
 (Expert Explained)

-There is a lot of debate surrounding when you should change your car’s oil- by mileage or by the gauge.
-Both have their pros and cons, but which one is the right choice for you?
+I know there is a lot of debate surrounding when you should change your car’s oil.
+Should you change it by mileage or by looking at the gauge.
 In this article, we will discuss both options in detail and help you make the decision that is best for your needs.

 To answer the question of the day “Should you follow the gauge or go by Mileage before changing your oil?”
 I would say the answer is not straightforward.
-Ultimately, it depends on your car and driving habits.
+Ultimately, it depends on your car and driving habits or what your local car dealer expects you to do.

 If you are someone who drives short distances or lives in a city with stop-start traffic, then changing the oil based on mileage may be the best choice for you.
 This is because frequent starts and stops can cause more wear and tear on the engine over time – meaning more frequent oil changes.